lunatech-labs/lunatech-beginner-quarkus-course-student-app/EXERCISES.md

 Next, we need to update the last remaining feature flag (`reactivePrices`), and take one more look at our Hiquea app.
 The prices are now updated every five seconds!

 Congratulations, you have finished all exercises :)

+## Exercise 17: Use Graal VM

+First of all, go back to exercise 15
+`git checkout exercise-15-solution`

+In this exercise you have to :
+* Install Graal VM Community Edition
+* Create the native-image executable
+* Check the native-image executable
+* Compare the performances between classic runtime mode and native-image executable mode (boot time and memory used)

+Download Graal VM Community Edition for your OS from Oracle website and install it, create and check the native-image executable.
+Finally, compare the boot time and memory used between classic runtime mode and native-image executable mode.